ad3109/SAT/README.md

 second larget market, second only to stocks.
 Strategic commodities are preferred over fiat simply becuase they are not bound by arbitrary physical regulation and hold significant off-chain value.

-So, when a person buys SAT the collateral behind it is held in physical gold/silver via 1:1 tokens like AUX, PAXG, etc but the price will be higher because of the other commodities in the basket- hence SAT must be over-collateralized in gold/silver/other to hold a true aggregate price.
-The goal is to leverage partner exchange(s) for redemption.
+So, when a person buys SAT the collateral behind it is held in BTC and physical gold/silver via 1:1 tokens like AUX, PAXG, etc but the price will be higher because of the other commodities in the basket- hence SAT must be over-collateralized in gold/silver/btc/other to hold a true aggregate price.
+The goal is to leverage partner exchange(s) for redemption since there will be transparent audits.
 Users confidence means the peg is auditable 24x7.
 It would be easier to make SAT a pure synthetic asset -because most traded commodities are never physically held anyway, but that goes against the whole idea of bringing back strong money.
 You need a real peg in the real world.

 If we are successful, non-fiat stablecoin issuance will be a reality and crypto commodity volatility (ie. Bitcoin) will end as they will finally be used for their intended purpose - P2P cash in a global marketplace with very large trade volume.
 Thus, the SAT project will fulfill Satoshi's goal for a universal P2P electronic cash system.